Chanakyasinde/TravelSquad/idea.md

 -  **Create Trips** – Create new trips
 -  **Itinerary Builder** – Add events with date, time, and location
 -  **Expense Tracker** – Split expenses evenly or custom, with debt tracking
--  **Push Notifications** – Alerts for itinerary updates or pending payments
 -  **Trip Summary** – Overview of total expenses, activities, and members

 ---